-Reason enough for an interview with him as he is the brain behind one of the first electric surfboards which is available for sale in higher quantities.
-His product is in the market since 3 years and has now proven to be ready for the market.
+Reason enough for an interview with him as he was the brain behind one of the first electric surfboards which is available for sale.
+His product is in the market since 2017 and had proven to be ready for the market.

-When did you think the first time about a motorised surfboard?
-Was electric power your first choice?
+When did you think the first time about a motorized surfboard?

-The first idea came 1983 when I was surfing in Biarritz.
+Markus Schilcher: The first idea of a surfboard with motor came 1983 when I was surfing in Biarritz.
 I had problems to catch the wave at the right moment and was wondering what could help me.

 In 2009 I had the same problem again, but was an engineer in the meanwhile.
 At this time I had the idea to mount a motor to the surfboard.